NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ### Allocator

-In Zig, there is no hidden allocation.
-Every memory allocation is performed by an allocator of type `std.mem.Allocator`.
-It is similar to the `malloc` function in `C` with more options: heap, fixed buffer, arena...
+Zig does not perform any hidden allocation, they should be all explicit.
+So, memory allocation is performed with the help of an allocator `std.mem.Allocator`, it is similar to the C `malloc`, but it accepts more options: heap, fixed buffer, arena...

-By default, the allocators are single-threaded and not suitable for concurrency.
-A thread-safe allocator reads as:
+Beware, a basic `std.mem.Allocator` is not suitable for concurrency.
+So in the context of multi-threading and concurrent memory allocations, the allocator must wrapped into a _thread-safe allocator type_ as follows.

 ```zig
 var single_threaded_arena = std.heap.ArenaAllocator.init(std.heap.page_allocator);